Azure/typespec-azure/docs/libraries/typespec-client-generator-core/rules/CONTRIBUTING.md

 In the `@azure-tools/typespec-client-generator-core` library, we have two main types of rules:

 1. Generic rule that applies to all emitted languages
-2. Specific rule that applies to a subset of all language: it can even apply to just one language
+2. Specific rule that applies to a subset of all languages: it can even apply to just one language

 The process for adding a rule starts off the same for both: for language-specific rules, there is an extra step